PortableApps/Launcher/Other/Source/Manual/topics/registry.rst

 ``HKCU\Software\JavaSoft\Prefs``
 --------------------------------

-Keys in here are from Java applications which use :ref:`topics-java-java.util.prefs`.
+Keys in here are from Java applications which use :ref:`java-java.util.prefs`.
 See that page for tips on dealing with those registry keys.

 ``HKCU\Software\Trolltech``
 ---------------------------

 Keys in this key are from Qt applications.
-See :ref:`topics-qt` for details on what to do about them.
+See :ref:`qt` for details on what to do about them.

 ``HKLM\Software\Classes\CLSID\XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX``
 --------------------------------------------------------------------